StapleIT/lets-go-snippetbox/README.md

  - passing form data with validation
  - refactor validation to use helpers for case where there are many forms and a lot of validation
    - new concept!  the validator.Validator struct is 'embedded' in the snippetCreateForm struct which therefore inherits all the fields and methods of the validator.Validator struct!!
+ - refactor to use 3rd party library "go-playground/form" as a 'form decoder' to automatically parse forms data into our struct!
+So you build the struct to represent the data (as we had already) and the 'form' library decodes the form data into it.
+The intent is that, with large or many forms, it reduces the amount of code to be written to perform the r.PostForm.Get() on each form field.